JavierJerezAntonetti/AE-WhisperX-Local-Transcriber/README.md

         - Perfect for creating word-by-word animations with correct sentence structure.

     - **Gemini API Key (Optional):**

       - Enter your Google Gemini API key to enable intelligent sentence splitting.
       - Only used when "Sentence Level" is selected.
       - Splits long sentences into short, captionable chunks (max 9 words per sentence).
       - The API key is automatically saved in After Effects settings.
       - Get your free API key from [Google AI Studio](https://aistudio.google.com/app/apikey).

+    - **Language Code (Optional):**
+      - Enter a 2-letter language code (e.g., `en` for English, `es` for Spanish, `fr` for French) to predefine the language.
+      - **Benefit:** Skips the auto-detection step, making the transcription process faster.
+      - Leave empty to let WhisperX auto-detect the language.
+      - This setting is automatically saved between sessions.

 3. Click the "**Select Audio File & Start Transcription**" button.